iCodeWalker/r3f-first-app/readme.md

         rotation-y = {Math.PI * 0.25}
         We can target specific axes with, rotation-x = {Math.PI * 0.25}

+        Note : The order of the meshes are not relevant like in native three.js

 ## Animate

     The scene is drawn on every frame, but nothing is moving right now, To move things around we need to animate the meshes.